Adobe Premiere Pro vs. Adobe After Effects: Which is Better for You?

 After Effects is the industry standard for adding eye-catching motion graphics and visual effects to your videos, whereas Premiere Pro is designed for editing, organizing, and enhancing stuff you’ve previously shot.
 With a little perseverance and a few helpful tutorials, the possibilities with After Effects are endless.

-Features that make Adobe After Effects Worth It
+Features that Make Adobe After Effects Worth It

 Motion Titles and Text